 8. Fringes - wear fringed garments to create movement and embellish your look.
 From simple brush to tassel fringes and from leather to the more extravagant beaded fringes, playing with lengths and volumes has never been easier.
 If you’re not much into playfully trimmed clothes, focus on accessories such as a fringed warm scarf or a decorated bag.

-9. Couture frills - are an exquisite choice for an elegant look and, since winter holidays are approaching, why not taking them into consideration for the formal Christmas party with your colleagues or for New Year’s Eve?!
+9. Couture frills - are an exquisite choice for an elegant look and, since winter holidays are approaching, why not take them into consideration for the formal Christmas party with your colleagues or for New Year’s Eve?!

 10. Graphic trousers - choose colour block with lettering or other prints on the sides if you want to elongate your silhouette.
 Opt for graphic prints all over in case you want to draw the attention towards the lower half of your body.